-The way that the process of testing a printed circuit board goes about, is usually a step by step manner.
+The way that the process of testing a printed circuit board goes about, is usually a step-by-step manner.

 Very rarely do the testers and related equipment do everything at the same time.

-Typically, the process begins with the testing for structural issues.
-The most basic of testers will have nothing more than a simple light and inspection tools such as magnification equipment.
+Typically, the process begins with testing for structural issues.
+The most basic of testers will have nothing more than simple light and inspection tools such as magnification equipment.
 But the more complex ones can come with scanning utilities to check for any potential damages.
 The latter tends to check for both issues with the board as well as the components.

-Some of the testers have scanners which check for damages in the circuitry itself, which is especially helpful, in the case of badly damaged PCBs.
+Some of the testers have scanners that check for damages in the circuitry itself, which is especially helpful, in the case of badly damaged PCBs.
 Given that they have the ability to ‘map’ out how a board works to a large extent, it is possible to locate the damage rather efficiently.

 Many of the testers come with heat sensors, which detect whether there are flaws in the components.
-While all electronic components will give away heat when used, there is certain ‘threshold’ after which it is to be considered as an indication that there are issues with that particular part of the PCB.
+While all electronic components will give away heat when used, there is a certain ‘threshold’ after which it is to be considered as an indication that there are issues with that particular part of the PCB.